jrhoun/liferay-learn/docs/commerce/2.x/en/installation-and-upgrades/upgrades-and-updates/maintenance-versions.md

 ## Additional Information

-Liferay Commerce is built on Liferay DXP 7.1.
-Occasionally, it is necessary to update the core Liferay DXP platform, are a requirement to updating to the latest maintenance version.
-Fixes to Liferay Commerce are independent from Liferay.
+Liferay Commerce is built on Liferay DXP.
+Occasionally, updating the core Liferay DXP platform is a requirement for updating to the latest version of Liferay Commerce.
+Fixes to Liferay Commerce are independent from Liferay DXP.

 * [Liferay Commerce Fix Delivery Method](../../get-help/commerce-enterprise-support/liferay-commerce-fix-delivery-method.md)
 * [Upgrading from Liferay Commerce 1.1.x](./upgrading-from-liferay-commerce-1.1.x.md)